CTP Insurance Qld

 Insurers set their own premiums for Qld CTP and base prices on:

-In Queensland, the registration fee already includes CTP insurance.
-Vehicle owners registered in Qld can choose from four CTP providers licensed to offer CTP insurance in Qld:
+In Qld, the registration fee already includes CTP insurance.
+Vehicle owners registered in Qld can choose from three CTP providers licensed to offer CTP insurance in Qld:

 Contact MAIC